-There's easy parking on our own driveway.
-Coming by bus involves a 15 minute walk from the A259 coast road or from Falmer Road (frequent buses) or else careful planning to use the infrequent number 52 Big Lemon bus that actually comes into the village.
+There's easy parking nearby.
+Coming by bus involves a 15 minute walk from the A259 coast road or from Falmer Road (frequent buses) or else a bit of planning to use the hourly number 52 Big Lemon bus that actually comes into the village.
 There is secure cycle parking.

 Training, qualifications & experience